jmaghirang/jmaghirang/README.md

 ### Hi there 👋
-🔭 I’m currently a Computer Science and Engineering major.
+🔭 I’m currently a Computer Science and Engineering major (Grad: May 2025).

 📚 I minor in both Statistics and Digital Interactive Games.